The Habitat

 09

-Narcissism isn't All (or Always) Bad
+Narcissism isn't all (or always) bad

 Share to Pinterestnarcissism info

 Narcissistic folks are often very generous.
 They may, for instance, give away large sums of money to charity.
 Even though they are ultimately doing this to make themselves feel good, they are nevertheless making a positive difference.
 A dose of narcissism can be a good thing.
-The confidence can build self-esteem and give joy. ”Normal narcissists” are often excellent speakers and visionaries and tend to earn larger salaries.
+Confidence can build self-esteem and give joy. ”Normal narcissists” are often excellent speakers and visionaries and tend to earn larger salaries.

 AleksandarGeorgiev / Getty Images